• Aug 12, 2025

 Travel to Omkareshwar Temple by Air

-To reach Omkareshwar Temple from Delhi by air, you must fly to Indore, the Devi Ahilyabad Holkar Airport, the nearest airport.
+To reach Omkareshwar Temple from Delhi by air, you must fly to Indore, the Devi Ahilyabai Holkar Airport, the nearest airport.
 You can take a taxi or bus from Indore to Omkareshwar, which is about 77 km away.
-Thus, the travel time by air and road is approximately 4 to 5 hours, excluding the travel time within Delhi and Indore.
-To grab more details on the mode of travel to Omkareshwar by air, you can go through the information mentioned below and proceed with your trip to Omkareshwar from Delhi by air accordingly.
+Thus, the travel time by air and road is approximately 4 to 5 hours, excluding time spent within Delhi and Indore.
+For more details on travelling to Omkareshwar by air, please refer to the information below and proceed with your trip from Delhi accordingly.

 Fly to Indore: